honeydipper/honeydipper/docs/workflow.md

  - `call_workflow`: calling out to another named workflow, taking a string specifying the name of the workflow
  - `call_function`: calling a predefined system function, taking a string in the form of `system.function`
- - `call_driver`: calling a rawAction offered by a driver, taking a string in the form of `driver.rawAction`
+ - `call_driver`: calling a `rawAction` offered by a driver, taking a string in the form of `driver.rawAction`
- - `wait`: wait for the specified amount of time or recieve a wake-up request with a matching token.
+ - `wait`: wait for the specified amount of time or receive a wake-up request with a matching token.
 The time should be formatted according to the requirement for function [ParseDuration](https://golang.org/pkg/time/#ParseDuration).
 A unit suffix is required.

 They can not be combined.

 A function can also have no action at all. `{}` is a perfectly legit no-op workflow.

 ### Complex Actions
-Complex actions are groups of mulitple `workflows` organized together to do some complex work.
+Complex actions are groups of multiple `workflows` organized together to do some complex work.

  - `steps`: an array of child workflows that are executed in sequence
  - `threads`: an array of child workflows that are executed in parallel